gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

 v.
+2.7.2
+- Fixed issue involving resetting possibilities in player list
+- Formatting updates test chat output
+- Cards should now remain pooled when passed to other players
+- Additional options for hiding official compendiums

+v.
 2.7.1
 - Fixed issue where foreign compendiums would not hide when using the Compendium Folders module